msaharan/data_scientist_ai_agent/ARCHITECTURE.md

 - Register additional Python tools and append them to the SQL toolkit.
 - Provide an MCP configuration file via `--mcp-config` to attach external services.
 - Implement custom middleware (logging, policy enforcement, analytics) and insert it into the LangGraph runtime.
-- Extend personas or structured outputs by adjusting dictionaries in `src/data_scientist_ai_agent.py`.
+- Extend structured outputs or adjust the default tone constants in `src/data_scientist_ai_agent.py`.

 ## Security Architecture